ekrich/accelerate-lapacke/README.md

 every symbol that ends in `$NEWLAPACK` (or `$NEWLAPACK$ILP64` for the ILP64 interface), an alias is added to the alias file.

-The linker option is injected into the Reference LAPACK configure process using the `CMAKE_EXE_LINKER_FLAGS` variable for the test compiles and the `CMAKE_SHARED_LINKER_FLAGS` variable for the shared LAPACKE library.
+The additional linker options get attached to new interface library targets, which are injected into the Reference LAPACK configure process using the `CMAKE_REQUIRED_LIBRARIES` variable for the Fortran test compiles and the `LINK_LIBRARIES` target property for the shared LAPACKE library.

 This enables the compilation of the LAPACKE C-interface library for the Accelerate framework (e.&nbsp;g. to be used in the `Eigen3` library).
 Analyzing